synyx/sybil/README.md

     * Does this via a HTTP API.
 * Controls relays
     * Does this via a HTTP API.
+* Listens to Illuminance sensors and has them control the LED Strip brightness if illuminance falls under a threshold value.
+* Listens to IO-Modules to which buttons can be connected and turns off relays when buttons are pressed.
 * Serves a *very barebones* REST API showing the configured the bricks and bricklets.

 ## Execution